antonebbage/typeguardkit/README.md

 [![codecov](https://codecov.io/gh/antonebbage/typeguardkit/branch/main/graph/badge.svg?token=SL3A2OQ4W6)](https://codecov.io/gh/antonebbage/typeguardkit)

-A TypeScript module to help create a type and its guards from a single source definition.
+A TypeScript module to help create a type and its guards from a single source definition, to catch unexpected, incompatible types entering your application due to:

-The module can be used to type APIs and catch unexpected incompatible types due to interface definitions being outdated without versioning protection from breaking changes, interfaces not being adhered to, or data being corrupted.
+- interface definitions being outdated without versioning protection from breaking changes.
+- interfaces not being adhered to.
+- data being corrupted.

 ## Setup